Advances and challenges in single-molecule electron transport

 \subsection{Uncovering physical phenomena with robustness}

 Despite many atomistic unknowns existing in single molecule junctions, a great number of phenomena have been uncovered and understood.
-Such phenomena are often associated with a sense of `robustness' with respect to the physical observable, which is helping the experimental reproducibility, the DFT-based {\it ab-initio} simulations and the theoretical understanding.
+Such phenomena are often associated with a sense of `robustness' with respect to the physical observable.
 Depending on the observable, the origin of this robustness varies and different mechanisms have been discussed in this review: For instance, in dimensionless ratios of observables, such as the magneto-resistance, prefactors strongly fluctuating from junction to junction cancel out.
 Similarly when analyzing trends, the relative conductance (taking {\it e.g.} the typical value) often is reproducible between different experimental settings, while the absolute values may not be.
 The experimental observation of destructive quantum interference (DQI) has strongly benefited from this kind of robustness.
 Indeed, the fact that simple counting rules have been found predicting DQI very reliably irrespective of chemical details of the anchor groups, can be understood as a manifestation of this robustness.
 Ultimately, it originates from the stability of the nodal structure of the frontier orbitals.

 We briefly discuss conditions of robustness with an eye on break-junction experiments.
 When a series of molecules is studied with a systematic variation in a single parameter ({\it e.g.} its length), one may expect that this single parameter dominates the trend in the conductance provided the experiment meets at least the following conditions: (a) the contact breaking procedure for all molecules under test must be performed following the same protocol, (b) the core of the molecule must dominantly determine the value of the conductance, and (c) the dominant anchoring configurations are not influenced by the parameter that is varied between the molecules.
 For predictions, DFT studies can be helpful evaluating whether (b) and (c) are likely to be fulfilled.